woman blowing nose

 What Is the Outlook for People Over 60 Who Get RSV?

-Right now, researchers are working to find ways to stop and treat RSV.
+Researchers have found ways to stop and treat RSV.
 Those include vaccines and monoclonal antibodies targeted for infants and young children, older adults, pregnant people, and people who have weak immune systems.
-One vaccine has shown promise in clinical trials for protecting people 60 and older against serious illness from RSV.
-Other clinical trials show positive results, too.

 Show Sources